lukebrobbs/personal-site/content/blog/auth-hooks-context/index.md

 For this tutorial, we are going to be using [Auth0](https://auth0.com/).
 This handles authentication of users, as well as securely persisting users information.
 Go ahead and create an account, and create a new application, which will give you access to an `access_token`, and `id_token`.

 `Auth0` has a great `javaScript` SDK, which contains the methods we will need to handle authentication.
-Run the following command to install the SDK:
+Navigate to the directory of your React application, and type the following command to install the SDK:

 ```bash
 npm install auth0-js